 14. Sauerkraut Benefits the Immune System

 Experts in the field of immunity are very intrigued by fermented foods like sauerkraut.
-The benefits of probiotic immunity even extends to our metabolism of calcium and bone health [R].
+The benefits of probiotic immunity even extend to our metabolism of calcium and bone health [R].
+Probiotic-rich sauerkraut may help improve bone density, in other words.

 Tip: Maybe we should have done what our grandparents did all along; ferment our foods.